Two dollar steaks from Nepal

 Just about everywhere.
 I’m including some of the steaks I’ve had after a trek.
 It’s a treat then.
 While the prices are high in standard.
 It’s still only 5+ dollars.

-Don’t fret though.
-A little later I’ll introduce you to the mother of all steaks – the Chateaubriand Steak.
+Need something a little bigger?
+A little later I’ll introduce you to the mother of all steaks – the giant Chateaubriand Steak.

 You won’t believe this one!